What Christmas Means to Me

-Sandy Carlson at Writing in Faith tagged me to participate in this meme.
-The instructions are:
+Sandy Carlson asked me to participate in this writing exercise.
+The instructions:

 1. Write a paragraph next to the last paragraph in the tag that is passed to you, and add a link back to your site.